sahaba-ai/awesome-arabic-speakers/README.md

 [Arabic](https://en.wikipedia.org/wiki/Arabic) is the third most widespread official language after English and French!
 It has **380 million** native speakers of all varieties (2024).

-This repo's goal is to create a curated and collaborative list of awesome Arabic speaker's contributions in tech regardless of their ethnicity, nationality, or location.
+This repo's goal is to create a curated and collaborative list of [Awesome Arabic Speaker](https://awesome-arabic-speakers.dev/)'s contributions in tech regardless of their ethnicity, nationality, or location.
 Also, the contributions don't have to be in Arabic to be useful and add value.

 ## Contribution